-- To identify, at the earliest opportunity, barriers to learning for pupils with SEND - To ensure that every child experiences success in their learning and achieves to the highest possible standard - To enable all children to participate in lessons fully and effectively - To value and encourage the contribution of all children to the life of the school - To work in partnership with parents and families - To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to this document.

-• To work closely with external support agencies, where appropriate, to support the need of individual pupils.

-• To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils.
+- · To identify, at the earliest opportunity, barriers to learning for pupils with SEND - \cdot To ensure that every child experiences success in their learning and achieves to the highest possible standard - · To enable all children to participate in lessons fully and effectively - · To value and encourage the contribution of all children to the life of the school - · To work in partnership with parents and families - \cdot To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to this document. - · To work closely with external support agencies, where appropriate, to support the need of individual pupils. - · To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils.

-Around 12% of our children are either at SEND Support (SENDS) or have statements/ EHC Plans.
-This is in line with the national average (12.8% currently for children at SENDS and 2.8% for pupils with an EHCP - DfE annual National Statistics for SEND Jan 2020).
+Around 13% of our children are either at SEND Support (SENDS) or have an EHC Plans.
+This is in line with the national average.
 However, this means that all teachers expect to have children with SEND in their classes.